pyeventsourcing/eventsourcing/docs/topics/process.rst

 and processing of events.
 This is intended as a development mode.

 A system can also be run with multiple operating system processes, with asynchronous propagation and processing of events.
+Having an asynchronous pipeline means events at different stages can be processed at the same time.
 This is "diachronic" parallelism, like the way a pipelined CPU core has stages.
-Having an asynchronous pipeline means events at different stages can be processed at the same time.
-This kind of parallelism can improve throughput, but perhaps its greatest benefit is the reliable foundation for writing a "saga" or a "process managers", for accomplishing a complicated sequence involving different aggregates and perhaps different bounded contexts without long-lived transactions.
+This kind of parallelism can improve throughput, but perhaps its greatest benefit is the reliable foundation for writing a "saga" or a "process manager".
+In other words, a complicated sequence involving different aggregates, and perhaps different bounded contexts, can be processed reliably without long-lived transactions.

 Just like a CPU can have many pipelines (cores) running different programs in parallel, a system of process applications can have many parallel pipelines.
 Having many pipelines